mrb113/mrb113.github.io/_posts/2016-4-28-How-To-Plug-In-USB-A-Correctly-Every-Time.md

 ### Look at the spec!

 Why is the logo on top?
 Because the USB-IF says so.
-There are long and detailed specifications (which are open to anyone - you can read them at usb.org/developers) that lay out exactly how USB works.
+There are long and detailed specifications (which are open to anyone - you can read them at the [USB-IF website](http://usb.org/developers)) that lay out exactly how USB works.

 I went and found the section in the spec that mandates the position of the logo so you don't have to!
 It's in the USB 2.0 specification in chapter 6.